 - Peggy Guggenheim Collection – The palatial former home of heiress Peggy Guggenheim is home to an unparalleled private collection of contemporary Italian art.
 Abstract expressionism, surrealism, futurism, and other genres are well represented in a gorgeous setting.
 Don’t miss the sculpture garden or temporary exhibits.
 (0.5 mile).

 - Palazzo Ducale/Doge’s Palace – This elegant Gothic palace has been the seat of the Venetian government for over 7 centuries.
 A standard ticket gives you access to the grand state rooms, armory, and prisons, but it’s worth splurging on access to the splendid doge’s apartments, while other rooms, including the attic cell from which the famous lover Casanova managed to escape, can only be seen as part of a guided tour.
 Book tickets online to skip the lines.
 (0.6 mile).

 - Ponte di Rialto – The 16th-century Rialto Bridge is one of Venice’s most iconic landmarks.
 It spans the narrowest part of the Grand Canal and is covered by elaborate stone reliefs depicting St Mark, St Theodore, and the Annunciation.
 It’s a favorite with photographers at sunset.
 (0.6 mile).

 Nearby Markets or Grocery Stores

 - Rialto Market – Open from 7 am to 2 pm daily, this lively produce market has been on the same site for centuries.
 Check out the fishmongers selling soft-shell crabs and baby octopus from the Venetian lagoon and piles of regionally grown fruits and vegetables.
-17-minute walk (1 mile).
+(1 mile).